-18 Important Tips to Make the Most of the First 24 Hours of Crowdfunding
+18 Important Tips for the First 24 Hours of Crowdfunding

 It was just last year when we featured Rapide Lite 200 crowdfunding campaign as a premium listing.
 Naturally, like our promotion packages do, we had been promoting the product rigorously across the web and to our surprise, it did get 100% funded within 24 hours of being featured on our site.
 We did dig through the strategies we had used and came down to one conclusion – “The first 24 hours of your crowdfunding campaign is very crucial.”
 This is the time you must not neglect at all.
 As a matter of fact, it’s the time when you need to focus on the activities you’re doing.
 Now, just so that you don’t feel confused as to what needs to be done and what not, here is a checklist of 20 important tips from The Gadget Flow team that might be of help.
 Make sure you follow them well.